Religious Movements of the Sprawl

 The Collective

-Complex WebConsiders the Faithful the greatest threat to humanity but tactically allies with Purists against ORACLE reconstruction.
-The Redeemer faction secretly sympathizes with Synthesists.
+Complex WebConsiders the Faithful the greatest threat to humanity.
+Tactically allies with Purists—provides intelligence in exchange for safe houses in the Wastes.
 Hunter cells prioritize Faithful fragments.
 Manipulates both sides of the Purge War.
+The Redeemer faction secretly sympathizes with Synthesists.
+Expelled the Synthesist founders; the ideological schism hasn't healed.

 Nexus Dynamics